 Luckily, this been-there-done-that mom’s got you covered.
 I’ve combed the internet for the best baby swings on the market — including a variety of price points for every budget.
 Hopefully, this list will make your quest for the perfect baby swing a little easier.

 1. 4moms rockaRoo

 The 4moms rockaRoo has a modern appeal that many parents love.
 Not only is it pleasing to the eye, but it’s one-third the size of traditional swings, so it's a practical choice for families who live in small apartments or don’t want to deal with the bulk.
 The rockaRoo is powered by an AC adaptor (no batteries), and offers a front-to-back gliding motion at five different speed options.
 It also has an MP3 plug-in, so you can rock your baby to sleep with your favorite songs.
 Another perk parents will appreciate: The seat fabric zips off and is machine-washable — a must for messy newborns.
 One thing to keep in mind: Your child can use the 4moms rockaRoo until they reach 25 pounds or can sit up unassisted — whichever comes first.
-At $157 on Amazon, the 4moms rockaRoo is certainly an investment.
-But considering it was named BabyCenter’s 2018 Moms’ Picks winner for best baby swing, it’s well worth the cost.
+At $159 on Amazon, the 4moms rockaRoo is certainly an investment, but it’s well worth the cost.

 3. 4moms mamaRoo 4